johnbayko/hicp/docs/python_hicp.rst

 Introduction
 ============

+This library
-This allows HICP messages to be sent and received in Python to produce an interactive app on a client (user agent), either locally on the same sytem, or over a network..
+allows HICP messages to be sent and received in Python to produce an interactive app on a client (user agent), either locally on the same sytem, or over a network..